-4.6 Key Message: Increasing Resilience Through Managing for Change
+4.5 Key Message: Increasing resilience through managing for change

-Change is an inevitable-and often desirable-part of any CBT venture, as it passes through many stages of growth and development.
+Change is an inevitableand often desirable part of any CBT venture, as it passes through many stages of growth and development.
 Managing for change involves not only managing visitors' changing expectations, but also managing the community's changing expectations of what the CBT venture means to them and how it is impacting daily life.
 This includes giving consideration to managing the visitor experience, managing stakeholders involved in the CBT as well as managing risk.